-- 1. Reduce sediment loading to the North Branch of Bassett Creek and improve downstream water quality by providing additional permanent pool storage in the ponds. - 2.
-Preserve natural beauty along the North Branch of Bassett Creek and contribute to natural habitat quality and species diversification by improving the native vegetated buffer around Bassett Creek Park Pond. - 3.
+- 1. Reduce sediment loading to the North Branch of Bassett Creek and improve downstream water quality by providing additional permanent pool storage in the ponds. - Preserve natural beauty along the North Branch of Bassett Creek and contribute to natural habitat quality and species diversification by improving the native vegetated buffer around Bassett Creek Park Pond. - 3.
 Maintain Bassett Creek Park Pond in accordance with the Flood Control Project Operations and Maintenance Manual (U.S. Army Corps of Engineers). - 4.
+Maintain the flood control functions of Winnetka Pond. - 5.
 Improve fish habitat by deepening a portion of Bassett Creek Park Pond.